michaelmsonne/GitHubBackupTool/README.md

 While your code is perfectly safe on the GitHub infrastructure, there are cases where a centralized local backup of all projects and repositories is needed.
 These might include Corporate Policies, Disaster Recovery and Business Continuity Plans.

+By using the GitHubBackupTool, you can automate the process of creating backups of your GitHub repositories, ensuring that your valuable code is safe and easily recoverable.

 ![GitHubBackupTool screenshot](screenshot.png?raw=true "GitHubBackupTool screenshot")

 ## Features